myDevicesIoT/Cayenne-Agent/README.rst

     sudo apt-get install python3-dev

 * python3-setuptools - Python 3 setuptools package.
 This should already be available in Python 3.4+ and above.
-If it isn't in can be installed using the system package manager.
+If not it can be installed using the system package manager.
 Via `apt-get` this would be:
   ::

     sudo apt-get install python3-setuptools